SVVVG3/GALL3RY/src/styles/README.md

 # CSS Organization for GALL3RY NFT App

 This directory contains the CSS files for the GALL3RY NFT application.
-We maintain two approaches to CSS:

-## Legacy CSS Files
+## CSS Files
-- `nft-components.css`: The original CSS that contains styles for NFT components including NFTGrid, NFTGallery, and NftCard
+- `nft-unified.css`: The primary CSS file that contains all NFT-related styles
 - `app.css`: Global application styles
 - `folder.css`: Styles for folder-related components
 - `errors.css`: Styles for error states and components

-## Unified CSS Approach
-- `nft-unified.css`: A comprehensive CSS file that consolidates all NFT-related styles from the individual component CSS files

-## Feature Toggle
-The application includes a style toggle feature that allows users to switch between:
-- The legacy CSS approach (individual files)
-- The unified CSS approach (consolidated file)

-This toggle is implemented via the `StyleContext` and persists the user's preference in local storage.

-## Best Practices
+## Historical Organization
-When adding new styles:
-1. Add them to both the unified CSS file and the appropriate legacy file
-2. Follow the section organization in the unified CSS
-3. Ensure styles work correctly in both modes
+Previous versions of the application used separate CSS files for each component type.
+These have now been consolidated into `nft-unified.css` for better maintainability.

 ## CSS Structure in nft-unified.css
 The unified CSS is organized into logical sections: